chadwickbureau/baseballdatabank/core/readme2014.txt

 to interact with the database.

-If you are unable to import the data directly, you should download the database in the delimted text format.
+If you are unable to import the data directly, you should download the database in the delimited text format.
 Then use the documentation in sections 2.1 through 2.22 of this document to import the data into your database application.